Richard Nixon’s Resignation and the Day the 1960s Really Ended

 Which brings me to the real end of the ’60s, which happened on August 8, 1974, 45 years ago this week — the announcement of U.S. President Richard Nixon’s resignation in advance of what seemed his certain impeachment over a “third-rate burglary” of the Democratic headquarters at the Watergate Hotel.

-We tend to think of impeachment these days as a hollow gesture, given the nothing-burger that was Bill Clinton’s impeachment proceedings, and the inability of a Democratic Congress to even muster up enthusiasm for impeachment against Donald Trump.
+We tend to think of impeachment these days as a hollow gesture, given the nothing-burger that was Bill Clinton’s impeachment proceedings, as well as the impeachment of Donald Trump, which saw the president acquitted by a Republican-led Senate.
 But Nixon was considered toxic to his own Republican party, which turns out to make all the difference.
 Where there’s a will, there’s the doorway, Mr. President.